-Services that are covered for you What you must pay when you get these services Services that are covered for you Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The evaluation isn't related to an office visit in the past 7 days and The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet, or electronic health record Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teet to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Prior authorization rules may apply for select services.
-Refer to the list in Chapter 4, Section 2.1 for more information. you get these services \$0 copay for X-rays (examples include but are not limited to a basic film X-ray of an ankle, shoulder, or foot). \$30 copay for diagnostic tests (examples include but are not limited to an electrocardiogram [ECG/EKG], duplex scan of the heart, and esophageal function test) in a physician's office. \$170 copay for diagnostic radiological PET scan services. \$170 copay for all other diagnostic radiological services other than PET scans services. \$0 copay for lab tests.
+- Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - You're not a new patient and - The evaluation isn't related to an office visit in the past 7 days and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet, or electronic health record - Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) - \Prior authorization rules may apply for select services.
+Refer to the list in Chapter 4, Section 2.1 for more information.

+\$0 copay for X-rays (examples include but are not limited to a basic film X-ray of an ankle, shoulder, or foot).

+\$30 copay for diagnostic tests (examples include but are not limited to an electrocardiogram [ECG/EKG], duplex scan of the heart, and esophageal function test) in a physician's office.

+\$170 copay for diagnostic radiological PET scan services.

+\$170 copay for all other diagnostic radiological services other than PET scans services.

+\$0 copay for lab tests.

 Coinsurance and copays are separate member responsibilities.
 If you receive multiple services from the same provider on the same date, you will be responsible for the highest copay for services in addition to coinsurance, if applicable.